solana-foundation/developer-content/content/guides/games/interact-with-tokens.md

 ---
 date: 2024-04-25T00:00:00Z
 difficulty: intermediate
-title: How interact with tokens in programs
+title: How to interact with tokens in programs
 description: Learn how to use tokens in Solana games with an on-chain tutorial
 tags:
   - games